Robin Brett Parnes, MS, MPH

 excessive alcohol consumption) may be less prevalent in Utah than in other states, these results may not apply throughout the country.

-Nonetheless, because family members share not just the same positive family history, but also other modifiable risk factors as well, family history can help doctors capture the underlying complexities of both genetic and environmental (behavioral) influences leading to the appearance of disease.
+Nonetheless, because family members share not only the same positive family history, but also other modifiable risk factors, family history can help doctors capture the underlying complexities of both genetic and environmental influences leading to the appearance of disease.

 Perhaps most important, people at risk for CVD because of their genetic makeup can benefit from modifying their behavior.
 For instance, quitting smoking is projected to decrease CAD to a greater extent in men with a positive family history of CAD compared to men without a positive family history.

-Thus, family history is an important tool used by doctors to evaluate risk of CVD.
+Thus, family history is an important tool used by doctors to evaluate the risk of CVD.

 In the future, as the genetic basis of CVD is unraveled, doctors may be able to diagnose disease based on tests for genetic markers.